hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

 * Double tapping the `F` key produces `Ctrl-F` (i.e. page down in Vim)
 * Double tapping the `B` key produces `Ctrl-B` (i.e. page up in Vim)

-Homerow modifiers are available on the following keys:
+Home row modifiers are available on the following keys:

 * Hold `A` or `O` for `Shift`
 * Hold `R` or `I` for `Ctrl`